mshumko/microburst_detection/README.md

 The other microburst detection method is based on wavelet filtering in the frequency-time domain.
 This method is heavily based on the [Torrence and Compo, 1998](https://psl.noaa.gov/people/gilbert.p.compo/Torrence_compo1998.pdf) paper and the wavelet analysis code is adapted from their [GitHub repo](https://github.com/chris-torrence/wavelets)

 ![Wavelet microburst detection](/example_plots/wavelet_detection_example.png)

+In a nutshell the wavelet-based method includes the following steps.
+1. Transform the time series into the wavelet domain using a predetermined wavelet basis (The Mexican Hat wavelet basis by default).
+2. Filter out the statistically insignificant wavelet power using a red-noise spectrum.
+3. Filter the wavelet power by oscillation periods.
+4. Inverse wavelet transform whatever is left.
+5. Apply a threshold test.
+Anything above the threshold is a candidate microburst.
+Typically not just one data point is above the threshold so every continious interval above the threshold is identified by the ```locateConsecutiveNumbers``` program and in each interval the peak count rate is found.

+More details are provided by [Torrence and Compo, 1998](https://psl.noaa.gov/people/gilbert.p.compo/Torrence_compo1998.pdf)

 ## Manually sort microbursts